Pinkwashing (breast cancer): Advertisement and marketing controversies

-As the largest organization monetizing breast cancer, Susan G. Komen Foundation and its licensing of a proprietary trademark is running the "pink ribbon" logo and slogan on a wide range of products.
+As the largest organization monetizing breast cancer, the Susan G. Komen Foundation with its licensing of a proprietary trademark is running the "pink ribbon" logo and slogan on a wide range of products.
 It has drawn close scrutiny over 'pinkwashing' products.

-One of NBCAM's largest supporters is the Astra Zeneca Health Care Foundation.
-"Since the Foundation began, it has supported NBCAM's goals of public awareness, public education, knowledge sharing, and greater access to services in the fight against breast cancer".
-However, some scholars question the true intentions of Astra Zeneca; in P. C. Pezzullos' article, "Resisting National Breast Cancer Awareness Month: The Rhetoric of Counter public and their Cultural Performances".
-The Toxic Links Coalition (TLC) disapproves of Astra Zeneca being NBCAM's initial supporter.
+One of NBCAM's largest supporters is the AstraZeneca Health Care Foundation: "Since the Foundation began, it has supported NBCAM's goals of public awareness, public education, knowledge sharing, and greater access to services in the fight against breast cancer."
+However, some scholars question the true intentions of AstraZeneca, e.g., in P. C. Pezzullo's article, "Resisting 'National Breast Cancer Awareness Month': The Rhetoric of Counterpublics and their Cultural Performances".
+The Toxic Links Coalition (TLC) disapproves of AstraZeneca being NBCAM's initial supporter.
 For this reason, "TLC emphasizes the importance of stopping the production of carcinogenic toxic chemicals" (Pezzullo, p.
 353).

 Komen promotions which have drawn criticism include Houston-based fracking equipment and vendor Baker Hughes, who sponsored $100,000 for a campaign with the tagline, "Doing their bit for a cure".
 Opponents insist that hydraulic fracturing extracts oil and gas, using a mixture of water and chemicals, including known or possible carcinogens.
 Similar concerns have been raised about automobile manufacturers as sponsors, as vehicle exhaust contains carcinogens.

-Komens' own "Promise Me" perfume has also drawn Breast Cancer Action, as the label fails to disclose that the product contains galaxolide and toluene.

 The "pinkwashing" issue is not limited to Komen and its sponsors.
-In 2007, the Estée Lauder Pink Ribbon Collection series used a donation to The Breast Cancer Research Foundation (BCRF) to promote products containing parabens, chemicals linked to breast cancer.
-In 2012, the Food and Drug Administration had connected 5-Hour Energy drinks, a caffeinated energy shot promoted using a Living Beyond Breast Cancer (LBBC) sponsorship as cause marketing, to thirteen deaths and serious injuries, including heart attacks.
+In 2007, the Estée Lauder Pink Ribbon Collection series used a donation to The Breast Cancer Research Foundation (BCRF) to promote products containing parabens, which are linked to breast cancer.
+In 2012, the Food and Drug Administration connected 5-Hour Energy drinks - a caffeinated energy shot, promoted using a Living Beyond Breast Cancer (LBBC) sponsorship as cause marketing - to thirteen deaths and serious injuries, including heart attacks.

 In 2008, Think Before You Pink launched an online campaign against Yoplait, the national sponsor of Susan G. Komen's annual walk.
 Their pink-lidded yogurt was sold to raise money for breast cancer but was made from dairy containing the hormone rBGH or rBST (recombinant bovine growth hormone or recombinant bovine somatotrophin).
-With enough pressure from the public, General Mills (the manufacture of Yoplait) pledged to go rBGH free.
+With enough pressure from the public, General Mills (the manufacture of Yoplait) pledged to go rBGH-free.